Is laser surgery for bunions possible?

 Then, I think, why would anyone want, or request laser bunion surgery.

-There certainly would be advantages of laser bunion surgery – as the intensity of a cutting laser typically results in less bleeding because when a cut is made with a laser, it also coagulates small blood vessels at the same time.
-This is not the best for bunion surgery because a bleeding bone is necessary for healing to start.
+There certainly would be advantages of laser bunion surgery – as the intensity of a cutting laser typically results in less bleeding.
+When a cut is made with a laser, it also cauterizes small blood vessels.
+The laser would not reduce bone bleeding, which is good because a bleeding bone is necessary for healing.

-Also, the laser would have to be such that it is powerful, intense enough to cut bone, but not cut things like skin, tendons, which is tough to control.
+The laser would have to be powerful and intense enough to cut bone while not cutting things like skin, tendons or muscles.
+This delicate balance is tough to control.

 So, I guess that trying some form of laser bunion surgery would appeal to many people if it was possible.

 I will say that at Northwest Surgery Center, we do the closest thing to laser bunion surgery.
-Our incisions are very small, and only a single stitch is needed to close the incision.
+We make 3 very small incisions.
+Only a single stitch is needed to close each incision.

-Also, the way that we fix the bunion, we use special, minimally invasive surgical instruments that make very small cuts in bone, tendons and ligaments that are likely smaller than any cut a laser would make.
+We use special, minimally invasive surgical instruments and our incisions are likely smaller than a cut a laser would make.
 Maybe the next time a patient asks if we do laser bunion removal, instead of saying: “no, that is not possible”, I will say, “not yet, but we offer something even better!”

 LinkedIn Profile Link: https://www.linkedin.com/in/brant-mccartan-1a257a7/